zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 - **API Gateway**

     - API Gateway handles authentication.
-    - Requests are sent to the API services that need to handle authentication
+    - There are two authentication endpoints that allow to authenticate the resource by providers

 - **API Catalog**